 Recently, Karen emailed me a recipe for a crunchy ice cream topping.
 Within about 5 seconds I had a complete vision in my head of an ice cream pie, in a graham cracker crust, buried in a pile of the sweet crunchy goodness.
 I was pulling into the grocery store parking lot within 15 minutes of getting the email.
 I had a sense of urgency about making this pie exist.
 And it is divine.
 Pure bliss.
 Karen Mertens got this crunchy ice cream topping recipe from her sister.
 Her last name is Love.
 Therefore, this pie is, and forever more will be called Love Pie.
 I think it would be equally good with chocolate ice cream as the filling.
 I used the graham cracker crust from my Key Lime Pie.

-Combine the pecans, Rice Krispies and coconut in a 9 x 11 baking dish.
+- Preheat the oven to 275 degrees.
+Combine the pecans, Rice Krispies and coconut in a 9” x 11” baking dish.
 Pour the melted butter over the Rice Krispie mixture and mix.
-Bake at 275 degrees for 30 minutes.
-Sprinkle the brown sugar over the baked Rice Krispie mixture and stir it.
+Bake for 30 minutes.
+Sprinkle the brown sugar over the baked Rice Krispie mixture and stir to combine.
 Bake for 10 more minutes.
-Remove from oven and pour the mixture out on some parchment to cool.
-Sprinkle about a ½ cup or more mini semi-sweet chocolate chips over the mixture.
+Remove from oven and pour the mixture out on parchment to cool.
+Sprinkle the mini semi-sweet chocolate chips over the mixture.
 Allow the mixture to cool to room temperature.

+- Lower the oven temperature to 325 degrees.
 Put the grahams in your food processor with 3 tablespoons of granulated sugar.
-Process until there are merely sandy crumbs.
+Process until they are the consistency of sandy crumbs.
 You can also put them in a Ziploc and crunch them up.
 Mix in 5 tablespoons of melted unsalted butter.
-You can add one or two more tablespoons of butter if it is not becoming workable.
+You can add up to two more tablespoons of melted butter if it is not becoming workable.
 Pour the buttered crumbs into a 9 inch pie plate and press it into the bottom and sides to form a crust.
 You can use the sides of a measuring cup to push the crumbs against the side of the pie plate.
-Put it in an oven preheated to 325 degrees for about 13 minutes.
-Remove to a wire rack to cool.
+Bake for 13 minutes.
+Remove to a wire rack to cool completely.

-When the crust is cool, remove the ice cream from the freezer and allow the ice cream to soften somewhat.
-Spoon about ½ to ¾ of the ice cream into a bowl.
-This is an aesthetic choice.
-If you want it to mound up slightly in the middle use more ice cream.
-If not, don’t.
-Mix it up a bit so it becomes workable (but you don’t want it to melt).
+- When the crust is cool, remove the ice cream from the freezer and allow the ice cream to soften somewhat.
+Mix the softened ice cream with a spoon to even the consistency.
 Spoon the ice cream into the graham cracker crust and smooth it out with the back side of the spoon or a spatula.
-Now pile up the crunchy stuff on top.
-Use as much as you want.
+You can use more or less ice cream depending on how tall you like your ice cream pie.
+Pile up the crunchy topping on top of the ice cream.
+Use as much as you like.
 I used about half of it.
 Press it down gently into the top of the ice cream just a little and then add more if you like.
 Immediately put the pie into the freezer until you are ready to serve.
 You will want to let it harden at least for an hour or two.

 Put the remaining crunchy stuff into a glass jar with a lid or a resealable plastic bag.
 This will keep for a while and is great just spooned on top of ice cream.
 At the risk of sounding truly gluttonous, this is amazing with a little Hershey’s syrup on top, too.